YouTube changes community guidelines due to ‘Bird Box’ challenge

 YouTube is changing some of its policies and strengthening the enforcement of its community guidelines.
-In an announcement made today, the site reminds users that “dangerous challenges and pranks” aren’t allowed.
+In an announcement made today, the site reminds users that "dangerous challenges and pranks" aren't allowed.
+The move could be related to the Bird Box challenge, based on the Netflix film where fans blindfold themselves for 24 hours and attempt to complete tasks.

 The #BirdBoxChallenge challenge started somewhat harmlessly.
 At first, people were doing activities such as playing drums or putting on makeup blindfolded.
 However, things quickly took a turn for the worst.